Effective Options for Treating the Symptoms of Rashes | Medical Dermatology

 Treatment options for rashes

-Treatments for a rash depend on the underlying cause of the skin inflammation.
+Treating the symptoms of rashes depends on the underlying cause of the skin inflammation.
 If a rash is caused by contact with irritants, a person can determine what is causing the reaction and avoid it.
 If a viral, fungal, or bacterial infection is causing the outbreak, a topical cream or oral medication may resolve it.
 In the case of chronic skin conditions like psoriasis and eczema, an ongoing treatment plan is the only way to keep symptoms under control.
 In the case of eczema, there are some at-home measures one can take, such as the use of a humidifier and body lotion to keep the skin moist.
 But these are temporary fixes.
 A dermatologist can determine the right course of treatment on a case-by-case basis.
 The sooner you see a doctor about your rash, the more successful your treatment will be.

 Contact Us today to schedule an appointment at any of our locations.